Transport in Greater Kuala Lumpur: Klang Valley

 Buses in Klang Valley are run by many transport operators and have many uses.
 There are nine stage bus operators within the Klang Valley, including Kuala Lumpur, which together operate about 3,200 stage buses.

 Local buses

 Local buses (not to be confused with Rapid KL's Local Shuttle) or stage buses are run by the integrated network operator Rapid KL as well as privately owned MARA Liner, Causeway Link, Len Seng, Selangor Omnibus, Cityliner (KKBB), Wawasan Sutera, Nadi Putra, and KR Travel and Tours.

 Metrobus and Rapid KL are the two main bus companies within the boundaries of Kuala Lumpur from 2006 to 2015.
 As there is no difference between public transport in Kuala Lumpur and public transport for the whole Klang Valley, most of the other bus companies other than Rapid KL and Metrobus are normally confined to Klang Valley areas that are outside the boundaries of Kuala Lumpur.

-The largest operator, Rapid KL, operates more than 170 bus routes along with the Ampang Line, Sri Petaling Line, Kelana Jaya Line, Shah Alam Line, Kajang Line, Putrajaya Line and KL Monorail.
+The largest operator, Rapid KL, operates more than 170 bus routes along with the LRT Ampang Line, LRT Sri Petaling Line, LRT Kelana Jaya Line, LRT Shah Alam Line, MRT Kajang Line, MRT Putrajaya Line, KL Monorail and BRT Sunway Line.